Adult ECAT protocol

 Pathology

-• Suspected moderate or large blood loss or surgery required: FBC, UEC
+• Systemic features of infection, suspected moderate or large blood loss or surgery required: FBC, UEC

 • Warfarinised: INR